Abhisek-Anand/my-app/README.md

 ```

 3. Now that the initial setup is done, we can add our own custom rules in this file.
 Let’s say we want to make the imports appear in a certain order in every component file and the import order that needs to be followed is like this:
-a.
-Import React.
+1. Import React.
-b.
-Import @fnz packages (in alphabetical order).
+2. Import @fnz packages (in alphabetical order).
-c.
-Import third party packages (in alphabetical order).
+3. Import third party packages (in alphabetical order).
-d.
-Import internal components (in alphabetical order).
+4. Import internal components (in alphabetical order).
-e.
-Import entities (in alphabetical order).
+5. Import entities (in alphabetical order).
-f.
-Import utils (in alphabetical order).
+6. Import utils (in alphabetical order). <br/>
-In order to achieve this import order rule, add “import” under “plugins” and modify the eslint.json file by adding a rule as shown below:
+In order to achieve this import order rule, add “import” under “plugins” and modify the eslint.json file by adding a rule as shown below: <br/>

 ```javascript
 {